 Let’s take a closer look at each method for making PDFs smaller:

 #1.
-Resize PDF With PDF.net Tool
+Resize PDF Online With pdf.net Tool

 - Open the website and select Compress from the drop-down menu.